angeldollface/angeldollface.github.io/content/about.markdown

 ## About me

 Hi there!
 My name is Alexander Abraham and I'm a developer, artist, musician, and content-creator from Vienna, Austria.
-I've been developing open-source software for the past 13 years, mixing music for the past 10 years and recently started a YouTube channel!
+I've been developing open-source software for the past 13 years, mixing music for the past 10 years, and recently started a YouTube channel!
 All relevant links can be found on the "Socials" page.

 ## About this site